mmachenry/pie-pie-chart/README.md

 `pie_pie_chart.py` is a pie pie chart for Pi Day powered by the Raspberry Pi.

 A pie is pie chart that shows how much pie is left.
-To verify this, we have created a realtime pie measurement and reporting device which continuously weighs the amount of pie that is left.
-The viewing screen, juxaposed with the pie in question, provides immediate visual confirmation that the pie chart made by the original pie is accurate.
+To verify this, we have created a real-time pie measurement and reporting device which continuously weighs the amount of pie that is left.
+The viewing screen, juxtaposed with the pie in question, provides immediate visual confirmation that the pie chart made by the original pie is accurate.